railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

    *Creating a new partner category*

-To create a new partner and link it to this new category open a new partner form to modify it.
+To create a new partner and link it to this new category, open a new partner form to modify it.

 	#.
 Type \ ``New Partner``\  into the :guilabel:`Name` field.

 	#.
 In the :guilabel:`General` tab, click the :guilabel:`Add` button under the
 	   :guilabel:`Categories` section and select your
-	   new category from the list that appears: \ ``Prospect / My Prospects``\
+	   new category from the list that appears: \ ``Prospect / My Prospects`` \.

 	#.
-Then save your partner by clicking :guilabel:`Save`  The partner now belongs in the category
+Then save your partner by clicking :guilabel:`Save`.
+The partner now belongs in the category
-	   \ ``Prospect / My Prospects.``\
+	   \ ``Prospect / My Prospects`` \.

 	#.
 Monitor your modification in the menu :menuselection:`Sales --> Configuration --> Address Book -->
 	   Partners Categories`.
 Select the category :guilabel:`Prospect / My Prospects`.
 The list of partners opens and you will find your new partner there in that list.

-.. tip:: Searching for documents
+.. tip:: Searching for Documents

-	If you need to search through a long list of partners it is best to use the available search criteria rather than scroll through the whole partner list.
+	If you need to search through a long list of partners, it is best to use the available search criteria rather than scroll through the whole partner list.
 It is a habit that will save you a lot of time in the long run as you search for all kinds of documents.

-.. note::  Example Categories of partners
+.. note::  Example Categories of Partners

 	A partner can be assigned to several categories.
 These enable you to create alternative classifications as necessary, usually in a hierarchical form.